PetaTech/Refinaid/README.md

 Python version `python3.11.1` with `gradio, scikit-learn, seaborn, pandas, numpy, matplotlib, joblib`

 > [!NOTE]
 > We are currently in the process of refactoring the codebase and updating the documentation.
 We are working hard to provide a better experience for our users.
-Only `v0` is available for now.
+Thank you for your patience.

 ### Clone the Repository